NVIDIA (NVDAON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 NVIDIA Historical Price

-According to the latest data gathered on NVIDIA live price page, the current price of NVIDIA is 207.46USD.
+According to the latest data gathered on NVIDIA live price page, the current price of NVIDIA is 204.19USD.
 The circulating supply of NVIDIA(NVDAON) is

 In the past 24 hours, NVIDIA has shown a price movement of